mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 ### Talk it out

-Meet in person or over video chat to work through the issues you're stuck on.
-Text communication has a way of causing you to forget there's a real human at the other end of the computer.
+Meet in person or over video chat.
+Text communication has a way of causing you to forget there's a real human at the other end of the converation.
 It becomes too easy to imagine your teammate is coming from a place of stubbornness or incompetence.
 An in-person conversation will break that spell for both you and the author.

 ### Consider a design review

 A contentious code review may indicate weaknesses earlier in the process.
 Are you arguing about things that should have been covered during the design review? *Was* there a design review?

-If the root of the disagreement is a high-level design issue, you should hash that out at the team level rather than leaving it in the hands of the two people who happen to be on the code review.
+If the root of the disagreement traces back to a high-level design choice, that decision should happen at the team level rather than leaving it in the hands of the two people who happen to be on the code review.
 Talk to the author about opening up the discussion to other members of your team in the form of a design review.

 ### Concede or Escalate

 The longer you and your teammate stew in stalemate, the more damaging it is to your relationship.
 If alternatives haven't gotten you unstuck, your options are to either concede or escalate.

 Weigh the cost of just approving the changes.
 You can't build quality software if you casually accept low-quality code, but you also can't achieve high quality when you and your teammate fight so bitterly that you can no longer work together.
 How bad would it *really* be if you approved the changelist?
-Is it code that could potentially lose customer data?
+Is it code that could potentially destroy critical data?
 Or is it a background process where, at worst, the job will fail and require a developer to debug it?
-If it's closer to the latter, consider simply conceding so that you can help your teammate improve in the future on good terms.
+If it's closer to the latter, consider simply conceding so that you can continue working with your teammate on good terms.

 If concession is not an option, talk to the author about escalating the discussion to your team's manager or tech lead.
-Offer to allow the author to reassign to a different reviewer.
-If the escalation goes against you, it's critical to accept the decision and move on.
+Offer to  reassign to a different reviewer.
+If the escalation goes against you, accept the decision and move on.
 Continuing to fight it will drag out a bad situation and make you look unprofessional.

 ### Recovering from a stalemate

-Messy arguments in reviews tend to be less about the code and more about the relationship between the author and reviewer.
-If you reached stalemate or near-stalemate, this pattern will repeat if you don't address the underlying tensions between you and your teammate.
+Messy review arguments tend to be less about the code and more about the relationship between the people involved.
+If you reached stalemate or near-stalemate with a teammate, this pattern will repeat if you don't address the underlying conflict.

 * Discuss the situation with your manager.
   * If there's conflict on the team, your manager should know about it.
 Maybe the author is just difficult to work with.
 Perhaps you're contributing to the situation in ways you don't recognize.
 A good manager will help both of you address these issues.
 * Take a break from each other.
   * If possible, avoid sending each other code reviews for a few weeks until things have cooled off a bit.
 * Study techniques for conflict resolution.
   * I found the book [*Crucial Conversations*](http://amzn.to/2hvUbsP) to be helpful.
-Its advice may sound common-sense, but there's tremendous value in thinking critically about your approach to conflict.
+Its advice may sound common-sense, but there's tremendous value in thinking critically about your approach to conflict while you're not in the heat of an argument.

 # My worst code review: revisited